 Pumpkin picking just scratches the surface of family-friendly activities here.
 Kids love to bounce, and Arasapha offers a pillow bounce, moon bounce, barn bounce, and pumpkin jumping!
 Plus, don't miss the enormous 5-acre corn maze that's suitable for all ages.
 Farm hours are Saturdays and Sundays only.

 There’s something for everyone at this farm.
 Meet animals at the farm zoo, play mini golf, use the driving range, hit the batting cages, or enjoy fresh milk and homemade ice cream.
 Pumpkin picking, which is available on Saturdays and Sundays in October, isn't the only autumnal fun at Freddy Hill!
-Fall Fest begins October 7, 2017!
+Fall Fest begins October 7, 2018!

 Need to find a farm that offers more than just pumpkin picking?
 A family can easily spend an entire memorable day here, with so many activities offered.
 Visitors can enjoy a corn maze (it transforms into a flashlight maze at night), corn chute slides, and a Junior Farmers' area for kids under 5.
 This is definitely a destination farm, and the fall activities are open now through November 4, 2018.

 Whether pumpkin picking or apple picking is on the agenda for the day, Highland Orchards has a convenient shuttle to take families out to the pick-your-own fields.
 Plus, feed the goat, take advantage of some photo ops, and participate in some of the additional fall-themed activities.
 Check out the market and bakery, too—all the goodies are locally sourced.